 Jeera Water Benefits

 Roasted Jeera powder mixed with rock salt can be added to drinking water to promote metabolism.
-It has many health benefits; it can cure cough, dryness, and eczema, boost cardiovascular health, regulate blood flow and blood sugar levels, and reduce inflammation of reproductive organs.
+It has many health benefits: it can help relieve coughs, dryness, and eczema, boost cardiovascular health, regulate blood flow and blood sugar levels, and reduce inflammation of reproductive organs.

-Shah Jeera can be referred to as Kala Jeera, but Kala Jeera is a term often used for Caraway seeds and sometimes for Nigella seeds.
+Shah Jeera is also called Kala Jeera, but Kala Jeera is often used for Caraway seeds and sometimes for Nigella seeds.

 Caraway plants are native to western Asia, Europe, and Northern Africa.
-They are similar in appearance to other carrot family members.
-Caraway fruits (erroneously called seeds) are crescent-shaped achenes that are part of multiple recipes due to their nutty, peppery flavour.
+They are similar in appearance to other members of the carrot family.
+Caraway fruits (erroneously called seeds) are crescent-shaped achenes used in multiple recipes for their nutty, peppery flavour.
 They can be added to pasta, vegetables, cookies, and cakes to enhance the taste.

 The generic name for Shah Jeera is Bunium.
 It is often used as a substitute for caraway seeds, and its flavour is milder than cumin (Cuminum Cyminum).
 Jeera has a different flavour from Shah Jeera.
 Shah Jeera is a rich spice with a distinctive aroma commonly found in Indian recipes.

-The fruit is longer, thinner, and sweet in taste.
-The primary benefit of Caraway is digestion.
+The fruit is longer, thinner, and sweeter.
+The primary benefit of Caraway is its digestive properties.
 It is a carminative that helps with indigestion and can settle a queasy stomach.

 Fennel seeds are greener, tasting mainly like liquorice, whereas Caraway seeds boast an array of complex flavours.